 11 hospitalized after Delta flight hits severe turbulence en route to Atlanta

-A Delta flight hit severe turbulence as it was approaching Atlanta's Hartsfield-Jackson International Airport, sending 11 people to the hospital after landing.
+A Delta flight hit severe turbulence as it was approaching Atlanta's Hartsfield-Jackson International Airport Tuesday, sending 11 people to the hospital after landing.

-The Airbus A350, which took off from Milan, Italy, landed safely after hitting turbulence about 40 miles northeast of the airport, the Federal Aviation Administration said.
+The Airbus A350, which took off from Milan, Italy, landed safely shortly before 7 p.m. after hitting turbulence about 40 miles northeast of the airport, the Federal Aviation Administration said.
 The plane was carrying 151 passengers and 14 crew members, according to the airline.

 Both customers and crew members of Delta flight 175 were among those who were injured.
 It was not immediately clear how many of each were hurt or how severe any of their injuries were.